drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

   * Residuals by group
   * Res. against fitted means
   * Res.
 Against other vars (like time)
   * Summary statistics.
-Boxplots and Residual points are helpful in understanding whether or not the data is normal.
+Box-plots and Residual points are helpful in understanding whether or not the data is normal.
 5. Test for Assumptions based on Residuals

 #### Multiple Comparisons
-* Control the familywise error rate and confidence level when running multiple tests
+* Control the family-wise error rate and confidence level when running multiple tests

 When number of Tests Increase
   * increase p-value (adjusted p-values) OR decrease significance level